URB -- Urban Routing Benchmark for RL-equipped Connected Autonomous Vehicles: Results

 The learning of IQL exhibits the well-known instability issues of IL settings \cite{dealing_nons}.
 IPPO shows gradual improvements, indicating the previously explored effectiveness of value-clipping and on-policy updates for non-stationarity \cite{mappo} over IQL.
 Nonetheless, both IL algorithms fail to achieve near-human performance, with increasing gaps in saturated networks.
-MAPPO and QMIX utilize centralized training mechanisms with shared objectives (cooperative reward).
+MAPPO and QMIX utilize centralized training mechanisms.
 MAPPO learning is inefficient and worsens with the increasing fleet size.
 We hypothesize that this is the result of the difficulty in handling the large global information with a centralized critic \cite{mappo}.
-For QMIX, CAVs beat the human baseline in 2/3 of experiment runs in St. Arnoult.
+For QMIX, CAVs inconsistently beat the human baseline in St. Arnoult.
 Interestingly, QMIX exhibits abrupt performance jumps.
 This aligns with the prior empirical findings with how every agent switches their expectations at once when the QMIX hyper-network's non-negative weights realign the monotonic mixing so a different joint action maximizes $Q_{\text{tot}}$, and steep drops occur when the same max-operator inflates over-estimated per-agent Q values \cite{qmixinflate}.
-The extended training with QMIX does not improve the effectiveness, often converging to comparable results.
-Notably, in all cases, the human travel times increased after the CAV deployment.
+This phenomenon compromises the reliability of QMIX in our setting, as evidenced by the wide error bands.
+The extended training with QMIX leads to improved performance in 2 instances; however, it fails to surpass the shorter training performance in Provins.
+Notably, the human travel times increased after the CAV deployment.

-To complement, we investigated what happens when \emph{all drivers in St. Arnoult are replaced by CAVs}.
-Figure \ref{fig:travel_times_2} depicts the mean travel time changes of the CAV fleet, trained with the same algorithms and parameterizations (for performance metrics see Appendix \ref{sec:kpi_2}).
-Similar to Scenario 1, many algorithms oscillate near random baseline performance; none of the algorithms beat the All-or-Nothing solution.
-This suggests that the aforementioned issues may also persist in CAV-only systems, extending the scope of the identified methodological shortcomings to a greater variety of future traffic scenarios.
+Additionally, we test these methods in a secondary scenario, where the system fully transitions into full autonomy.
+These results, reported in Appendix \ref{sec:sc2}, corroborate the observed practical shortcomings of these methods in urban routing.